ciatph/ph-municipalities/README.md

 ### `npm run docs:install`

-Runs the Bash script that installs the JSDoc and theme dependencies for building the class documentation.
+Runs the Bash script that installs the JSDoc and theme dependencies for building the class documentation within athe development Docker environment.

 > [!NOTE]
-> This script requires running from a Bash terminal: it won't work from a Windows command line terminal.
+> This script requires running from a Bash terminal - it won't work from a Windows command line terminal.
+It is reserved for building the documentation with Docker.

 This script is used for building the class documentation from a local Docker environment along with the `npm run docs:build` NPM script.